-Update on the “gig economy” and assessing employment statusMonday, 19 June 2017
+Update on the “gig economy” and assessing employment statusTuesday, 20 June 2017

 Technology enabled enterprise is redefining our conception of the “traditional” employment relationship.
 Corporations such as Uber and others have pioneered highly successful business models that harness the technology of mobile broadband, GPS and online payment to connect users and providers of a service using “digital platforms”.
 Such companies are said to operate within the “gig economy”, a term which entered the lexicon in 2015 and has been defined in the Oxford dictionary as: “a labour market characterised by the prevalence of short-term contracts or freelance work as opposed to permanent jobs.”

-The potential shift in labour force dynamics has caused concern to many, particularly in the UK.
-There, Parliament has launched an inquiry into “self-employment and the gig-economy.”
-The report of the UK Work and Pensions Committee is available here.
-Government responses to the committee’s report will be published in the next Parliament.
-In Ireland, whether the “gig economy” is of sufficient concern to warrant a policy response remains uncertain.
-However, the Workplace Relations Commission recently asked the Economic Social and Research Institute to produce a report on the topic, which is due to be released towards the end of this year.
+The potential shift in labour force dynamics has caused concern in industry and in government.
+The UK, Parliament recently published a report into “self-employment and the gig-economy.”
+The Report can be accessed here.
+"Theresa May also appointed Matthew Taylor to look at how employment practices need to change in order to keep pace with modern business models.
+His report was finalised recently and is available at the following link: https://www.gov.uk/government/publications/good-work-the-taylor-review-of-modern-working-practices.
+In Ireland, whether the growth of the “gig economy” is of sufficient concern to warrant a similar policy response remains an open question.
+However, the Workplace Relations Commission recently requested the Economic Social and Research Institute to produce a report on the topic, which is due to be released towards the end of this year.

-There has been a lot written on the topic recently – mainly by lawyers, on both sides of the Irish Sea - following a UK Employment Tribunal finding last year that two drivers, using the app provided by Uber for connecting drivers with potential customers, met the definition of “worker” for the purposes of relevant employment protection statutes (click here for judgment).
-The Tribunal’s analysis approximated to some of the familiar principles by which employment status tends to be assessed in Ireland.
-The Tribunal considered factors such as:
+There has been a lot written on the topic recently following a UK Employment Tribunal finding last year that two drivers, using the app provided by Uber for connecting drivers with potential customers, met the definition of “worker” for the purposes of relevant employment protection statutes (see link to judgment).
+The Tribunal’s analysis revisited some of the familiar principles by which employment status tends to be assessed; principles which also apply in this jurisdiction:

 “Employee” Status – Ireland